ka411/agentic/readme.md

 ## Intro

-Agentic is a **standard library of AI functions / tools** which are **optimized for both normal TS-usage as well as LLM-based usage**.
+Agentic is a **standard library of AI functions and tools** that are **optimized for both normal TS usage and LLM-based usage**.
 Agentic works with all of the major TS AI SDKs (Vercel AI SDK, Mastra, LangChain, LlamaIndex, OpenAI SDK, MCP, etc).

 Agentic clients like `WeatherClient` can be used as normal TS classes: